-1.Understand the Characteristics of a Great Shoreline Real Estate Agent
+1.Understand the Characteristics of a Great Seattle Real Estate Agent

 Also, you’ll be entering into a months-long relationship with your agent – or hopefully life-long… we love to make friends with our clients and make them part of our family!
 So you need an agent who will be a good fit, and one you can relate to.
 Selling a home can be an emotional process, from saying good-bye to good memories, to leaving friends and family.
 We want to make the transition as stress-free as possible from a logistical and financial perspective.

 Here are some of the things to look for when choosing your real estate broker:

 - Plenty of relevant experience – selling homes in YOUR area